-Yes, that’s right… Limp Bizkit frontman, Fred Durst, was once playable in a WWE video game.
+Yes, that’s right.
+Limp Bizkit frontman, Fred Durst, was once playable in a WWE video game.
 The game in question is ‘WWF SmackDown!
 Just Bring It’ which was released in late 2001.
-The date of release is important here as this was in the middle of WWE’s Limp Bizkit phase.
+The release date is important here as this was in the middle of WWE’s Limp Bizkit phase.

 Around this timeframe, starting in December 2000, The Undertaker debuted Limp Bizkit’s "Rollin’" as a theme song to go with his American Badass gimmick.
 This was the beginning of a whacky but memorable relationship between WWE and Limp Bizkit.

-Following the release of the game, Limp Bizkit went on to be the theme song once again for WrestleMania a mere two years later for WrestleMania XIX with the song “Crack Addict.”
-They performed that song live as well as performing “Rollin'” for Undertaker’s entrance (which wasn’t even his theme song anymore)!
+Following the game’s release, Limp Bizkit went on to be the theme song once again for WrestleMania a mere two years later for WrestleMania XIX with the song "Crack Addict."
+They performed that song live and performed "Rollin’" for Undertaker’s entrance (which wasn’t even his theme song anymore)!